Fullchee/reminders-frontend/README.md

 ## TODOs:

+- navbar: holding the buttons shows a tooltip
 - replace the hidden id with an info icon with a pop up?
 - get the title from YouTube?
 - Cypress.io tests